 - Civil Procedure 23.07 to serve as Class counsel.
 Plaintiffs' counsel has identified and thoroughly investigated the claims set forth herein, and are highly experienced in the management and litigation of class actions and complex litigation in general and agricultural and biotechnology litigation in particular.
-Plaintiffs' counsel has extensive knowledge of the applicable law and possesses the resources to commit to the vigorous prosecution of this action on behalf of Plaintiffs and the other members of the Class. - 295.
+Plaintiffs' counsel has extensive knowledge of the applicable law and possesses the resources to commit to the vigorous prosecution of this action on behalf of Plaintiffs and the other members of the Classes. - 295.
 This action also meets the requirements of Minnesota Rule of Civil Procedure 23.02(b).
-Syngenta has acted, or refused to act, on grounds generally applicable to Plaintiffs and other members of the Class, making final declaratory relief with respect to the proposed Class appropriate. - 296.
+Syngenta has acted, or refused to act, on grounds generally applicable to Plaintiffs and other members of the Classes, making final injunctive relief or corresponding declaratory relief with respect to the proposed Classes appropriate. - 296.
 Predominance.
 Moreover, this action meets the requirements of Minnesota Rule of Civil Procedure 23.02(c).
 Common questions of law and fact, including those set forth above, exist as to all Class members' claims.
 These common questions predominate over questions affecting only individual Class members.
 A class action is superior if not the only method for the fair and efficient adjudication of this controversy. - 297.
-The proposed Class has a well-defined community of interest in the questions of fact and law to be litigated.
+The proposed Classes have a well-defined community of interest in the questions of fact and law to be litigated.
 The common questions of law and fact are predominate with respect to the liability issues, relief issues and anticipated affirmative defenses.
-The named Plaintiffs have claims typical of the members of the Class they seek to represent.
-Without limitation, as a result of Defendant's conduct alleged herein, Plaintiffs and members of the Class were: (a) injured; and, (b) sustained pecuniary loss in an ascertainable amount to be proven at the time of trial.
+The named Plaintiffs have claims typical of the members of the respective Classes they seek to represent.
+Without limitation, as a result of Defendant's conduct alleged herein, Plaintiffs and members of the Classes were: (a) injured; and, (b) sustained pecuniary loss in an ascertainable amount to be proven at the time of trial.

-- 298. Class treatment will permit large numbers of corn growers, similarly situated, to prosecute their respective claims in a single forum simultaneously, efficiently, and without the unnecessary duplication of evidence, effort, and expense that numerous individual actions would produce.
-The certification of a Class in this action is superior to the litigation of a multitude of cases by members of the putative class.
+Class treatment will permit large numbers of Producers and Non-Producers, 298. similarly situated, to prosecute their respective claims in a single forum simultaneously, efficiently, and without the unnecessary duplication of evidence, effort, and expense that numerous individual actions would produce.
+The certification of Producer and Non-Producer classes in this action is superior to the litigation of a multitude of cases by members of the putative classes.
 Class adjudication will conserve judicial resources and will avoid the possibility of inconsistent rulings.
-Moreover, there are members of the Class who are unlikely to join or bring an action due to, among other reasons, their reluctance to sue Defendant and/or their inability to afford a separate action.
-Equity dictates that all persons who stand to benefit from the relief sought herein should be subject to the lawsuit and hence subject to an order spreading the costs of the litigation among the members of the Class in relationship to the benefits received.
-Even if the members of the class themselves could afford individual litigation, the court system could not.
+Moreover, there are members of the Classes who are unlikely to join or bring an action due to, among other reasons, their reluctance to sue Defendant and/or their inability to afford a separate action.
+Equity dictates that all persons who stand to benefit from the relief sought herein should be subject to the lawsuit and hence subject to an order spreading the costs of the litigation among the members of the Classes in relationship to the benefits received.
+Even if the members of the classes themselves could afford individual litigation, the court system could not.
 Individualized litigation presents a potential for inconsistent or contradictory judgments.
 Individualized litigation increases the delay and expense to all parties and the court system presented by the complex legal and factual issues of the case.
-By contrast, the class action device presents far fewer management difficulties, and provides the benefits of single adjudication, economy of scale, and comprehensive supervision by a single court. - 299.
-This action is manageable as a class action.
-Notice may be provided to members of the Class by First Class U.S. Mail and through alternative means, including publication.
-Furthermore, the claims set forth below based on Minnesota law will apply evenly to all proposed members of the Class (as noted below).
+By contrast, the class action device presents far fewer management difficulties, and provides the benefits of single adjudication, economy of scale, and comprehensive supervision by a single court.

+299. This action is manageable as a class action.
+Notice may be provided to members of the Classes by First Class U.S. Mail and through alternative means, including publication.
+Furthermore, the claims set forth below based on Minnesota law will apply evenly to all proposed members of the Classes (as noted below).
 Thus, the superiority and manageability requirements Minnesota Rule of Civil Procedure 23.02(c) are satisfied.